Automation Infrastructure

 DX_PIPELINE_MODE

 Hardcoded ‘true’.
-Gates automation-only behavior like cross-repo delegation.
+Marks a pipeline run and gates automation-only behavior.
 All CLI pipelines set this.

 SYSTEM_ACCESSTOKEN

 Set from $(System.AccessToken).
-Used for plugin install and cross-repo delegation.
+Used for plugin install and queuing worker runs.
 Auto-rotates, no secrets to manage.

 Deploy